To be picked up at: 7650 Plattville Road, Yorkville, Illinois 60560, United States

 If you look at your store bought turkey packaging it will say that "No additional hormones or antibiotics were used" which leaves open the door for some to have been used.
 Some people don't like that and for those people, I am happy to tell you that we use None, zero hormones and zero antibiotics on our turkeys.
 We even grind our feed from whole seed grains just so we make sure none of those things go in our feed.

 Our turkeys are in a Turkey Tractor which keeps them safe from birds of prey, dogs, coyotes or other predators, but lets them roam in the grass all day.
 They eat the grass and bugs as we find new areas of the farm to move them to.
-In 2019 they will have a 625sqft premier one electric netting enclosure surrounding their Turkey Tractor.
+They now have a 625sqft premier one electric netting enclosure surrounding their Turkey Tractor.
 The door can stay open so they can go inside to get shade, grain or water but mostly they can wander around outside pecking the ground, grass and bugs.

 For all these reasons, our turkeys are way better than the cheaper turkeys at the stores.
 For people who want better, we hope to fill that gap.

 We find this in line with other producers of similar quality turkeys.
 I might add that we almost always find these other producers sold out at this comparable price.